Bounds and Genericity of Sum-Rank-Metric Codes: Preliminaries

-\end{theorem} Codes that fulfill this bound with equality are called \emph{maximum sum-rank distance codes} (MSRD codes).
+We denote such a code by $\Code(n,k,d)$. \end{definition} The sum-rank weight of a vector $\x\in \Fqm^n$ is at most its Hamming weight.
+This implies the following Singleton bound in the sum-rank metric. \begin{theorem}[\!\!{\cite[Proposition 34]{martinez2018skew}}] Let $\Code(n,k,d)$ be a linear sum-rank metric code.
+Then it holds $ d\leq n-k+1. $ \end{theorem} Codes that fulfill this bound with equality are called \emph{maximum sum-rank distance codes} (MSRD codes).
 In \cite[Theorem 4]{{martinez2018skew}} it is shown, that the therein defined \emph{Linearized Reed--Solomon (LRS) codes} are MSRD codes.
 The code parameters of LRS codes are restricted by $\ell <q$ and $\eta \leq m$.
 It is particularly interesting to know bounds on the code parameters for cases in which these restrictions are not met.

 We define the set